abhishek4994/Covid-19-Time-Series-Forecasting/README.md

 Covid-19 Time Series Forecasting

 ## Contributors
-- Abhishek Agarwal B520002
+- Abhishek Agarwal- B520002
-- Aryan B520011
+- Aryan- B520011
-- Kunal Agrawal B520027
+- Kunal Agrawal- B520027

 ## Objective

-We aim to predict the number of COVID-19 cases in a given region or population based on previous data using advanced deep learning methods.
-This helps to reduce the impact of the pandemic on individuals and communities, and to help society move towards a post-pandemic future.
+Using advanced deep learning techniques, we hope to forecast the amount of COVID-19 cases in a specific area or population based on prior data.
+This helps society transition to a post-epidemic future and lessens the effects of the pandemic on people and communities.

 ### Google Colab Link